-- We do not recommend releasing any laboratory animal into the wild.
+We do not recommend releasing any laboratory animal into the wild.
 As a laboratory animal, it has not encountered or learned wild survival skills and is therefore likely to come to an inhumane end.

-Further, the entry of non-native species can damage local habitats. - Adoption is the preferred disposition for a vertebrate. - If the animal cannot be adopted by a capable owner, it may be surrendered to your local humane society. - If the animal must be euthanized, we recommend consulting the AVMA guidelines on euthanasia (American Veterinary Medical Association, http://www.avma.org/issues/animal-welfare/euthanasia.pdf). - According to these guidelines, acceptable methods of euthanasia for fish include exposure to CO2 at >60% or treatment with tricaine methane sulfonate (also known as TMS, MS-222 and Biocalm 947-2100).
+- Adoption is the preferred disposition for a vertebrate. - If the animal cannot be adopted by a capable owner, it may be surrendered to your local humane society. - If the animal must be euthanized, we recommend consulting the AVMA guidelines on euthanasia (American Veterinary Medical Association, Guidelines-on-Euthanasia-2020.pdf). - According to these guidelines, acceptable methods of euthanasia for an amphibian include exposure to CO2 at >60% or treatment with tricaine methane sulfonate (also known as TMS, MS-222 and Biocalm 947-2100).
 TMS is an anesthetizing agent that will cause fish and amphibian death due to central nervous system depression and hypoxia with overexposure.
-Wear personal protective equipment (gloves, safety glasses, labcoat) when handling TMS.
-The fish or amphibian is placed in a solution of 5 g of TMS per 5 gallons of water for 30 minutes or until all motion has ceased.
+Wear personal protective equipment (gloves, safety glasses, lab coat) when handling this substance.
+The fish or amphibian is placed in a solution of 5g per 5 gallons of water for 30 minutes or until all motion has ceased.
 To make sure the animal is dead, check for reflexive movement when the eye is touched.
 If movement occurs, replace the animal in the TMS solution for another 30 minutes. - A deceased specimen should be disposed of as soon as possible.
 Consult your school's recommended procedures for disposal.
-In general, a small dead vertebrate should be handled with gloves, wrapped in an absorbent material (e.g., newspaper), wrapped again in an opaque plastic bag, then placed inside a opaque plastic bag that is sealed (tied tightly) before being placed in a general garbage container away from students.
+In general, a dead vertebrate should be handled with gloves, and wrapped in an absorbent material (e.g., newspaper), wrapped again in an opaque plastic bag, then placed inside a opaque plastic bag that is sealed (tied tightly) before being placed in a general garbage container away from students.